timtimkaaa/MyObsidianRepoo/Inbox/The Compassionate Mind - Dennis Tirch.md

 > People with anxiety disorders often ~={cyan}**experience irritability, are easily distracted, are visibly agitated during social interactions, and focus excessively on themselves**=~.
 > Understandably, these sorts of problems also may affect the quality of their relationships.

+> If we stand back and recognize that our brains are built to generate powerful emotions, we can also realize that our experience of these emotions is absolutely not our fault.